Financial Statement Builder Redesign

 • Multiple workflows forced into one screen, forcing analysts to mentally translate the interface into the task they wanted to accomplish, creating cognitive overload

-• The UI didn’t provide a scalable foundation for new capabilities
+• UI not scalable for new capabilities

 Original UI